tinaponting/protect-wordpress/README.md

 Updated files:

+- Updated: 221028 .htaccess1 updated for more security and some wrongs!
+Works perfect on my blogs =Tested!
 - Updated: 221025 htaccess +.htacces1 for more speed and protection:)
 - Updated: 221024, .htacces1 for more speed and security:)
 - Updating: 221020 BBQ custom codes.